 Certified Medication Technicians (CMTs) at school can administer medication during school hours according to the Maryland State Department of Education regulations.
-The school employs the services of Health Link LCC who provide a Registered Nurse (RN) with extensive school health experience.
-Health Link trains our CMTs and the RN supervises them and visits school periodically.
+The school employs the services of Donna Kotula, an RN with extensive school health experience.
+Donna Kotula trains our CMTs, supervises them, and visits the school periodically.